noahehall/theBookOfNoah/databases/mysql_new.md

     - you cannot have more than one auto_increment column in a table

   - `on delete restrict` do not allow a row forone table to be removed from another table without first removing the foreign key record
+  - `on delete cascade` delete the record which contains the reference whenever the referenced record is deleted

   - `foreign key` an index that refers to a key/index in another table
+    - creates a constraint in the current table based on a colun in another table
+    - links columns in innodb tables
   - `PRIMARY KEY`
+    - there can only be one per table
   - `UNIQUE`
     - duplicates: occur only when columns defined as unique contain the same value
+  - `references` creates a relationship between an index and another table
+    - `match full` requires that the reference match on the full width of each column
+    - `match partial` allows the use of partial columns
+      - can accelerate indexing when the first few characters of a column determine that a row is unique
+    - `match simple`
+    - `on delete` react to deletions of matching rows from the foreign table according to the option that follows
+      - see the options for `on update`
+    - `on update` respond to updates made to the references table according to the options that follow
+      - `restrict` not to allow the deletion/update of the rows in the rows in the foreign table if rows in the current table are linked to them
+      - `cascade` when deleting/updating the rows referenced in the parent table, delete/update the related rows in the child table
+      - `set null` change thee data contained int he related columns toa  NULL value
+        - the child table must allow null values for this to work
+      - `no action` do not react to deletions/updates -

 ### COLUMN TYPES